fossasia/knittingpattern/DEVELOP.rst

     pip-compile --output-file requirements.txt requirements.in
     pip-compile --output-file test-requirements.txt test-requirements.in
     pip-compile --output-file dev-requirements.txt dev-requirements.in
+    pip install --upgrade -r requirements.txt -r test-requirements.txt -r dev-requirements.txt

-It uninstalls every package you do not need and writes the fix package versions to the requirements files.
+This uninstalls every package you do not need and writes the fix package versions to the requirements files.

 Continuous Integration to Pypi